riteshbachhar/Fraud-detection-using-AI/README.md

 <h3 id="Transformer">Transformer</h3>

-The limitation with XGBoost is that it treated each feature independently, but laundering was defined by how accounts interact.
+The limitation with XGBoost was that it treated each feature independently, but laundering was defined by how accounts interact.
 That led us to use a Tabular Transformer.
 This model learned behavior patterns rather than isolated features.

 **Transformer architecture:**

-The architecture uses a two stage attention design (see Figure 11):
+The architecture used a two stage attention design (see Figure 11):
-- <strong> Micro_Attention </strong>: focuses specifically on the relationship between the Sender and the Receiver account embeddings.
-This allow the model to learn behavioral signatures like repeated transfers, circular flows, or sudden pattern changes.
+- <strong> Micro_Attention </strong>: focused specifically on the relationship between the Sender and the Receiver account embeddings.
+This allowed the model to learn behavioral signatures like repeated transfers, circular flows, or sudden pattern changes.
-- <strong> Macro_Attention </strong>: aggregates information across all transactions features, allowing the model to capture broader context such as currency behavior, geographical routing and temporal patterns.
+- <strong> Macro_Attention </strong>: aggregated information across all transactions features, allowing the model to capture broader context such as currency behavior, geographical routing and temporal patterns.

 <p align="center">
   <img src="/Figures/transformer_diagram.jpg" width="500" />
 </p>
 <p align="center"><b>Figure 11.
 Overview of Transformer Model architecture.</b></p>

-Each attention block includes:
+Each attention block included:
 - Residual skip connections
 - Layer normalization
 - Dropout for regularization

-Categorical features are encoded through shared + individual embeddings, while continuous features are projected and normalized before being concatenated.
-The combined vector is passed to a final MLP classifier.
+Categorical features were encoded through shared + individual embeddings, while continuous features were projected and normalized before being concatenated.
+The combined vector was passed to a final MLP classifier.

-Because laundering cases are extremely rare, training uses:
+Because laundering cases were extremely rare, training uses:

 - <strong> Focal Loss </strong> to emphasize hard minority-class examples
 - <strong> WeightedRandomSampler </strong> to maintain balanced batches
 - <strong> AdamW optimizer </strong> to stabilize training and prevents overfitting
-- <strong> Scheduler: </strong> Tested both <strong> Warm-up +Cosine Decay </strong> and <strong> ReduceLROnPlateau </strong> for learning-rate scheduling.
+- <strong> Scheduler: </strong> Tested both <strong> Warm-up + Cosine Decay </strong> and <strong> ReduceLROnPlateau </strong> for learning-rate scheduling.
 The validation-driven adaptation of <strong> ReduceLROnPlateau </strong> provided more stable convergence, so it was chosen as the final scheduling strategy.

 Total training time for 20 epochs was ~2.5 hours.

-Since Money laundering is a rare class, the default threshold of 0.5 is not optimal.
-To better prioritize recall, we selected the classification threshold by maximizing the F2-score on the validation set (where recall is weighted higher than precision):
+Since Money laundering was a rare class, the default threshold of 0.5 was not optimal.
+To better prioritize recall, we selected the classification threshold by maximizing the F2-score on the validation set (where recall was weighted higher than precision):

 Optimal threshold found on validation:
 Threshold = 0.3000 | Best F2 = 0.6452